robocin/rSoccer/README.md

 # RSoccer SSL and VSSS gym environments
 RSoccer Gym is an open-source framework to study Reinforcement Learning for SSL and IEEE VSSS competition environment.
-The simulation is done by [rSim](https://github.com/robocin/rsim) an open-source simulator based on [GrSim](https://github.com/RoboCup-SSL/grSim).
+The simulation is done by [rSim](https://github.com/robocin/rsim) and it is one of the requirements.
 ## Install environments
 ```bash
 $ pip install -e .
 ```